 What are the Aging Skin Contributing Factors?

 Skin, like any other organ of the body, undergoes a natural course of deterioration.
-The natural aging process is the primary reason for the appearance of wrinkles, fine lines, and other signs of skin aging.
+The natural aging process is the primary reason for the appearance of wrinkles, fine lines, and premature skin aging.

 It is, however, not the only cause of aging skin.
 Other factors like cigarette smoking, exposure to environmental pollution, unprotected sun exposure, chronic physical and psychological stress, poor diet, and lack of exercise all suffer the skin.
 If you are really concern about your skin, visiting Luminous Renewal Review on our site might be useful for your skin health.